 The Mardi Gras Olympics – 5 Events You’d Only See Here

-The Winter Olympics will soon be coming to a TV screen and radio speaker near you.
+The Winter Olympics are an event that sports enthusiast around the world enjoy.
 I personally like the Olympics.
 My family hosted a lot of foreign athletes when I was a kid so I learned an appreciation of how Europeans view the Olympics as opposed to the way we Americans do.

 What I do know is if the Winter Olympics were held in Acadiana the games would be different.
 We have no snow, we have no mountains but we do know how to have fun.
-Since the Winter Olympics usually coincide with Mardi Gras it makes sense to have purple, green and gold medals instead of gold, silver and bronze.
+The Winter Olympics are held every four years and they usually coincide with Mardi Gras.
+Since they do we thought it would make sense to have purple, green and gold medals instead of gold, silver and bronze.
+We've still got a few years before the games come back around, so let's get to training on some homegrown Mardi Gras events.

 Often the measure of a South Louisiana resident is how well one throws and catches Mardi Gras Beads.
 The brightly colored beads need to fly in a certain form in order for the catcher to make an eloquent grab.
 The qualifications for the thrower are simple, can you symmetrically toss a strand of beads with one hand and not spill the beer in your other hand.
 For the catcher the qualifications are a lot more rough and tumble.
 Can you jump without spilling your beer?
 Can you elbow children and old ladies with one hand while preparing to catch with the other?
 Do you understand great body position and using your hips to move people off of beads that have hit the ground?
 This sport would be graded on accuracy, physical ability, and blood alcohol level.